BrkRaw/brkraw/README.md

 - Automatic BIDS structure conversion (pynipt project)

 ### Future plan
+- Documentation
-- Position based orientation correction (Head_left, Head_right, Foot_....) - when my time is available
+- Complete the all case of position based orientation correction (Head_left, Head_right, Foot_....) - when my time is available
 - Meta data output (json for BIDS)           - soon
 - GUI reader (Thumbnail viewer)              - when my time is available
 - BART integration (for ZTE image)           - when my time is available